 It is widely preached and believed that Jesus was resurrected with a physical body.
 It is even asserted that if one doesn’t believe Jesus was resurrected with a physical body, then that person denies that Jesus was resurrected.
 According to the Bible, was Jesus resurrected as a spirit or with a fleshly body?
 Let’s examine the scriptures to find out.

 Mark 1:1 – “The beginning of the gospel of Jesus Christ [the Son of God]” (NAB).
 “Some important manuscripts here omit the Son of God” (NAB note on Mark 1:1).
-One important point that we can glean from this is that no manuscripts of Mark 1:1 calls Jesus ‘God,’ or ‘God the Son.’
+One important point that we can glean from this is that no manuscripts of Mark 1:1 call Jesus ‘God,’ or ‘God the Son.’

 Mark 1:24 – “Jesus of Nazareth . . .
 I know who you are–the Holy One of God!”
-(NAB) – “The Holy One of God” is obviously not God.
+(NAB) – “The Holy One OF God” is obviously not God.

-Mark 2:7 – “Who but God alone can forgive sins?”
+Mark 2:5-7 – “When Jesus saw their faith, he saw to the paralytic, ‘Child, your sins are forgiven.’
+Now some of the scribes were sitting there asking themselves, ‘ Why does this man speak that way?
+He is blaspheming.
+Who but God alone can forgive sins?”
 (NAB).
-Does this assertion by Jesus’ enemies mean Jesus is God?
+Does this assertion by Jesus’ enemies that, ‘only God can forgive sins’, mean that Jesus is God?
 Notice next what term Jesus uses to describe himself:

-Mark 3:11 – “You are the Son of God”, not “God”, not “God the Son.”
+Mark 3:11 – “You are the Son of God”, not “God”, not “God the Son,” a Trinitarian concoction never used in the Bible.

 Mark 6:4 – “A prophet is not without honor except in his his native place and among his own kin and in his own house” (NAB)– Jesus calls himself “a prophet” – one who represents God.
 A prophet is not God himself.

-Mark – 8:29 – “‘Who do you say that I am?’Peter said to him in reply, ‘You are the Messiah'” (NAB), – not “God”, not “God the Son.”
+Mark – 8:29 – “‘Who do you say that I am?’Peter said to him in reply, ‘You are the Messiah'” (NAB), – not “God”, not “God the Son”, a Trinitarian concoction never used in the Bible.

 Mark 8:31 – “the Son of Man must suffer”.
 Mark 8:38 – “the Son of Man… when he comes in his Father’s glory”.
-The Son of Man is not God.
+The Son of Man is not God, because “God is not a man” (Numbers 23:19).

-Mark 9:7 – “a voice came from the cloud: ‘This is my Son.'” – God is in heaven, Jesus on earth and God calls him his Son.
-Obviously two different people.
+Mark 9:7 – “a voice came from the cloud: ‘This is my Son.'” – In this transfiguration scene, “God [is] in heaven” (Luke 15:18,21), Jesus is on earth, and God calls him his “Son”.
+Obviously, they are two entirely separate and distinct, different people.

-Mark 9:9 – “until the Son of Man had risen from the dead” – The Son of Man is not God, plus God can’t die, and God resurrected Jesus from the dead.
+Mark 9:9 – “until the Son of Man had risen from the dead” – The Son of Man is not God, because “God is not a man” (Numbers 23:19), plus “God . . . will never die” (Habakkuk 1:12 NIV), and “this Jesus God resurrected” from the dead (Acts 2:32 HCSB; Revelation 1:18).

 Mark 9:12 “the Son of Man must suffer much”.
-God is not the Son of Man and stayed in heaven, not suffering on earth.
+God is not the Son of Man, because “God is not a man” (Numbers 23:19), and stayed in heaven (Matthew 6:9), not suffering on earth.

 Mark 9:31 – “the Son of Man is going to be delivered into the hands of men … and they will kill him” – The Son of Man can’t be God, because “God . . . will never die” (Habakkuk 1:12 NIV)..

-Mark 10:33 – “the Son of Man will be delivered over”.
-The son of Man is not God.
+Mark 10:33– “the Son of Man will be delivered over”.
+The son of Man is not God, because “God is not a man” (Numbers 23:19).

 Mark 10:40 – “but to sit at my right or left is not for me to grant.” – If Jesus says he doesn’t even have that much authority, then who does? – It must be his Father.
+Jesus admitted, “I have not spoken on my own authority, but the Father who sent me has himself given me a commandment what to say and what to speak” (John 12:49 ESV).
+“He has given him authority to judge because he is the Son of Man” (John 5:27 NIV).
+Jesus is totally dependent upon his Father for his authority.

 Mark 10:45 – “the Son of Man did not come to be served, but to serve.”
 God doesn’t serve anyone, but Jesus does!

-Mark 10:51 – “The blind man said, ‘Rabbi,'” – He called Jesus “Rabbi”, not God.
+Mark 10:51– “The blind man said, ‘Rabbi,'” – He called Jesus “Rabbi”, meaning teacher, not God.

 Mark13:26 – “the Son of Man is coming” – God is not the Son of Man

 Mark 14:24 – “My blood which is the new covenant that God makes with his people” – God makes the new covenant and seals it with Jesus’ blood.
+Jesus’ blood was shed in his sacrificial death.
+Since “God . . . never dies” (Habakkuk 1:12 NJB), Jesus cannot be God.

 Mark 14: 36 – “Abba, Father!
 You can do all things.
 Take away this cup of suffering.
 But do what you want, not what I want.” – Obviously speaking as subordinate to his Father.
 Not praying to himself.